xtrinch/maribor-city-park-cad-map/README.md

 # maribor-city-park-cad-map

-Project contains map of Maribor city park walkways (with a part of promenade) with its correspoding cadastre map.
+Project contains map of Maribor city park walkways (with a part of promenade) with its correspoding cadastre map (Maribor grad - 657).

 Points measured with GNSS module.